 Our choir of boys are part of a 500-year old tradition, singing the top line in music spanning five centuries and specialising in early music and music from 1850 to the 1950s.
 These are the ‘golden ages’ of Anglican choral music.
 The boys sing with the altos, tenors and basses to produce that familiar yet distinctive English choral sound.

 Our choir of girls have a more recent history and in 2016 we celebrated its 20th anniversary.
 Their involvement in worship here is, however, rooted in a far older tradition.
 The Abbey was built over 900 years ago to serve a community of nuns, who sang the daily Benedictine office.

 In this respect, Romsey Abbey can be proud to promote and celebrate two traditions, both legitimately part of the worshipping heart of the Abbey and town of Romsey since the Norman invasion.

 We are offer a friendly, dynamic and safe environment where children and young people grow in confidence, focus, friendship, musicality and leave as well-rounded citizens, who are discerning, high-achieving and will carry the positive experience of being part of a church choir into their lives.

-Our Director of Music is George Richford, who joined us in September 2015.
+From January 2019, our Interim Director of Music is Peter Gould.
+He succeeds George Richford, who joined us in September 2015.